bluenote-1577/sylph-tax/README.md

 * `-o`: prepends this prefix to all of the output files.
 One file is output per sample in `sylph_output.tsv`
 * `-a/--annotate-virus-hosts`: annotates found viral genomes with host information metadata (only available for `IMGVR_4.1` right now)
 * Output suffix is `.sylphmpa`.

-> [!NOTE]
-> Please [see this manual](https://github.com/bluenote-1577/sylph/wiki/Integrating-taxonomic-information-with-sylph#custom-taxonomies-and-how-it-works) for more information on
-> 1. output format information
-> 2. how to create taxonomy metadata for customized genome databases

 > [!TIP]
 > In python/pandas, `pd.read_csv('output.sylphmpa',sep='\t', comment='#')` works.